+TO: Board of Regents

+Faculty Council Chair John McDowell

+FROM: Vice President Michael Lightner

+DATE: April 26, 2016

-TO: Board of Regents Faculty Council Chair Melinda Piket-May FROM: Vice President Kathleen Bollard DATE: April 13, 2014 SUBJECT: Report on Non-Tenure-Track Faculty (NTTF)
+SUBJECT: Report on Non-Tenure-Track Faculty (NTTF)

-In the spring of 2001, the campuses provided the Board of Regents with a progress report on the implementation of the recommendations from the 1999 ad hoc committee on non-tenure-track faculty (NTTF).
-In fall of 2003, fall of 2005, and spring of 2008, the campuses provided updates on that progress, agreeing that they would continue to submit biannual reports.
-In 2009, the Faculty Council worked with the system and campus Offices of Academic Affairs to update the report template in order to respond to the changes that had occurred over the previous ten years and to continue to solicit relevant and useful information.
-The 2010 and 2012 campus reports used that format, as do the attached 2014 reports, which include data from the schools and colleges on each campus.
+In the spring of 2001, the campuses provided the Board of Regents with a progress report on the implementation of recommendations from the 1999 ad hoc committee on non-tenure-track faculty (NTTF).
+Since that time, the campuses have provided regular updates.

+In 2009, the Faculty Council worked with the system and campus Offices of Academic Affairs to update the report template in order to respond to the changes that occurred in previous years and to continue to solicit relevant and useful information.
+Reports issued since 2010 reflect those changes.